Background pattern

 • If you have or have had kidney problems.
 Your doctor may need to change the dose of daptomycin (see section 3 of this leaflet).

-• If you have ever had, after taking daptomycin, a severe skin rash or skin peeling, blisters and/or mouth sores, or severe kidney problems.
+• If you have ever had a severe skin rash or skin peeling, blisters and/or sores in the mouth, or severe kidney problems after taking daptomycin.

-Inform your doctor or nurse immediately if you develop any of the following symptoms:
+Tell your doctor or nurse immediately if you develop any of the following symptoms:

-• fever or worsening of the same,
+• Appearance of fever or worsening of it,

 Children and adolescents

-Daptomycin should not be administered to children under one year of age, as animal studies have shown that this age group may experience severe adverse effects.
+Daptomycin should not be given to children under 1 year of age.
+Animal studies have shown that this age group may experience severe side effects.

 Use in elderly patients

-Elderly patients over 65 years of age may receive the same dose as other adults, provided their kidneys function correctly.
+Patient over 65 years of age may receive the same dose as other adults, provided their kidneys are working properly.

-It is particularly important to mention the following:
+It is particularly important that you mention the following:

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-Daptomycin has no known effects on the ability to drive or operate machinery.
+Daptomycin has no known effects on the ability to drive or use machines.

-Daptomycin Accord contains sodium
+Daptomicina Accord contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per dose; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per dose; this is, essentially “sodium-free”.

-3. How to Take Daptomicina Accord
+3. How to take Daptomicina Accord

 Adults (18 years of age and older)